bryanabsmith/Auditor/README.md

 * OPTIONAL: appdmg (if you want to create a disk image installer).

 ### Steps
-1. Run
+1. Run *python setup.py bdist_mac*
-        python setup.py bdist_mac
 2. Your app bundle will be in build/Auditor-X.X.app (X.X is the version number).
-3. If you want to build a disk image installer, simply run the following appdmg appdmg.json <output directory> (replace <output directory> with the location where you want the dmg file).
+3. If you want to build a disk image installer, simply run the following: *appdmg appdmg.json <output directory>* (replace <output directory> with the location where you want the dmg file).